Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Experiments and Results

 \subsubsection{Qualitative results}

 Regular visual assessment tests were conducted throughout the experimentation phase.
-The experts were presented with a mixture of real and synthetic 3D images generated by the proposed model and the two baseline models.
+The experts were presented with a mixture of real and synthetic 3D images generated by the proposed model and the baseline models.
 The experts evaluated the quality of the generated images.
-It was evident to the experts that the synthetic images produced by the two baseline models exhibited blurriness and lacked realistic-looking brain features.
+It was evident to the experts that the synthetic images produced by the baseline models exhibited blurriness, some artifacts and lacked realistic-looking brain features.
 In contrast, the synthetic images generated by our proposed method appeared more realistic.
 However, upon careful examination of the axial plane, the experts were able to identify the synthetic images due to slight inconsistencies in vessel continuity within the Circle of Willis area.
-Additionally, the synthetic images did not exhibit the presence of mass effects around large tumors, which typically result in shifts in the ventricles and the midline (as shown in the axial slice of real image sample 2 in Fig.~\ref{fig2}). \\ Furthermore, we conducted an additional experiment aimed at assessing slice-wise 2D images, specifically center-cut slices of both real and synthetic samples generated using our proposed method.
-In this experiment, the experts encountered challenges in distinguishing between the real and synthetic images, as they were unable to differentiate the synthetic images from the real ones.
+Additionally, the synthetic images did not exhibit the presence of mass effects around large tumors, which typically result in shifts in the ventricles and the midline.